tclifton-chess/tclifton-chess/README.md

 ### Hi there 👋

 My name is Timmy Clifton.
 I work in technology at CHESS Christian School.
-My current tools are Python scripts and n8n.
+My current development tools are Python scripts and n8n.

 <!--
 **tclifton-chess/tclifton-chess** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.